Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 Liability Falls on Asbestos Companies

-As shipyard workers and Navy personnel began developing asbestos-related diseases, they filed claims against asbestos companies seeking compensation for medical costs and lost wages.
+As shipyard workers and Navy personnel developed asbestos-related diseases, they filed claims against asbestos companies.
+They sought compensation for medical costs and lost wages.

-As a result, asbestos product manufacturers filed lawsuits against the U.S. government over liability.
+As a result, asbestos product makers sued the U.S. government over liability.

-Ultimately, the manufacturers were held liable.
+Ultimately, the court held the manufacturers liable.
 Today, shipyard workers and veterans file mesothelioma claims against asbestos companies and trust funds, not the U.S. government.

 Navy Accused of Withholding Knowledge of Asbestos Risk